corsairmarks/nonbinary_leaders/mod/README.md

 ## Known Issues

-### Unresolvable Issues

-Changing a leader's gender identity creates an updated duplicate, but if the game is paused the original may appear to remain in the leader pool.
-Unpause the game and the original will be removed.
-If the "Recruit Leader" window is open, the leader's portrait will change clothes (to the defaults) and their level becomes -1; this is purely a display issue - that leader has been removed from the game.
-This graphical glitch also leads to lots of leader-related logs in error.log because the removed, zombie leader had no owner.

 ### Limitations

-Only leaders that are spawned into the leader pool (whether the pool is for a player or an AI) will have a chance to randomize their gender identity and presentation.
+Only leaders that are spawned into the leader pool (whether the pool is for a player or an AI) will have a chance to randomize their gender identity.
 Leaders created through other means (for example, the `create_leader` and `clone_leader` effects) are unaffected.
 Generally those are special event leaders and are intended to have a particular gender.

 Leaders which select to identify as nonbinary (`indeterminable`) will not show a gender in their tooltip.
 This is as-designed by Paradox, because the original purpose of the third gender is for non-gendered species (i.e. has no concept of gender at all).
 Showing the line "Gender: Indeterminable" for every one of their leaders would be redundant.